chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

   foo()

 This will send an asynchronous :exc:`.ExecutionTimeout` exception to the running thread after 10 seconds to end the loop.
-If the running thread does not react, a ``SIGINT`` UNIX signal will be sent after a certain grace period (default: 15 seconds).
+If the running thread does not react to this interrupt, a follow-up ``SIGINT`` signal will be sent after a certain grace period (default: 15 seconds).
 This signal can be caught either as a :exc:`KeyboardInterrupt` exception or via a custom ``signal`` handler.
 If the grace period times out again, a ``SIGTERM`` will be sent as a final attempt, after which the guard context will exit.

 .. note::